sebastijan-pecenko/learning-github/README.md

 - How to edit files on GitHub
 - How commits work
 ## 🙋‍♂️Fun fact about me
-I remember memes better than birthdays
+I remember memes better than birthdays.